seetheart/blog-app-event-driven-microservices/README.md

 3. Run all the services in different terminals

 # TODO
-1. Create docker images and use kubernetes for scaling infrastructure
-2. Create common library for all the services
+1. Create common library for all the services